TheAIQueen/Agentic-RAG-with-Websearch/README.md

 This repository contains a project that builds an **Agentic Retrieval-Augmented Generation (RAG)** system with integrated web search capabilities.
 The system leverages **Intel's Neural Chat** model from Hugging Face for natural language generation and utilizes the **Haystack** framework for efficient document retrieval and response generation.

-The focus of this project is a custom dataset of **female scientists**, which highlights their contributions to various fields of science.
-This dataset has been curated and published on Kaggle.

 ## Features

 - 🔍 **Agentic RAG System**: Combines retrieval and generation capabilities for enhanced response quality.
 - 🌐 **Web Search Integration**: Enriches responses with real-time information from the web.
-- 👩‍🔬 **Focus on Female Scientists**: Provides insights into the achievements of notable women in science.

 ## Technologies Used